fyne-io/docs.fyne.io/api/v2.5/overlaystack.md

 }
 ```

-OverlayStack is a stack of CanvasObjects intended to be used as overlays of a Canvas.
+OverlayStack is a stack of [CanvasObject]s intended to be used as overlays of a [Canvas].